Making Education Accessible

 As is often the case with contract work, my involvement was over as soon the product went into development, and it always feels like stopping short of the finish line.
 No amount of research or testing can match putting a product out into the real world.

-There's only so much you can do within a given budget and timeframe, but it was a conversation I wish I'd had.
+Granted, there's only so much you can do within a given budget and timeframe, but I think being able to iterate again after the product was live would have been incredibly valuable, and it's a conversation I wish I'd had.